-Ethernet System - Check all cabling to the sonar and verify that it is powered correctly with appropriate voltage at the sonar.
-Also check that the correct cable is in use - for Ethernet systems this needs to be a cable of at least Cat5e standard.
+Check all cabling to the sonar and verify that it is powered correctly with appropriate voltage at the sonar.
+Also check that the correct cable is in use, this needs to be a cable of at least Cat5e standard.
 If the sonar has successfully established a link then the problem will be with the network settings on the PC.